 Whether it is for health, environment or animal welfare, there is no question about the rise of veganism.
 Google trends suggests that interest in the search term ‘vegan’, has quadrupled in the last 6 years.
 So why the sudden surge in people choosing a plant-based lifesyle?

 Let’s look at events in recent times.

 Eating less meat

 Late 2015, the World Health Organisation announced that processed meat is closely linked with colorectal cancer.
 In China, the government is looking to reduce its meat consumption by 50% for the benefit of human health and the environment.
 In Europe, daycare centres in Finland are looking to go vegan while in the Netherlands, new dietary guidelines limit meat consumption.
-Turning to the UK, dairy has also been slashed in food guidelines and the nuber of vegans have increased exponentially.
-On the sporting front, Forest Green Rovers is now an all vegan football club.
+Turning to the UK, dairy has also been slashed in food guidelines.
+The football team Forest Green Rovers also becomes the first all vegan football club.

 Meanwhile in the US, legendary bodybuilder Arnold Schwarzenegger and renowned director James Cameron urge people to consume less meat for health and the environment.
 The founder of Nutritionfacts.org Dr Michael Greger’s book ‘How Not To Die’ has reached the New York Times best seller list.
 Vegan medical centres are opening all throughout the U.S. Along with that, hundreds of physicians are advocating a whole foods plant-based diet as a viable alternative to treating chronic degenerative diseases.